Television & New Media is an international journal showcasing key intellectual developments in television and new media studies.

 Please direct correspondence regarding book reviews to the editor listed below:

-Television & New Media is an international journal devoted to key intellectual developments in television and new media studies.
+Television & New Media is an international journal devoted to key developments in television and new media studies.
 The journal focuses on critical and cultural studies approaches to media and their application across social science and humanities disciplines.
 TVNM is particularly focused on scholarship that addresses the power dynamics of media cultures, industries, networks, and audiences.

 |Laurie Ouellette||University of Minnesota, USA|